smealum/3ds_hb_menu/README.md

 Press START in hbmenu to reboot your console into home menu.
 Use the D-PAD, CIRCLE-PAD or the touchscreen to select an application, and press A or touch it again to start it.

-hbmenu scans the sdmc:/3ds/ directory for applications; it will only find applications placed there and nowhere else on your SD card.
-Ideally, you should have a folder for each application, containing an executable and an icon (SMDH) file.
-The executable should either be named "boot.3dsx" or "\[folder name\].3dsx".
-The icon file can be named "icon.bin", "icon.smdh", "icon.icn", "\[folder name\].smdh" or "\[folder name\].icn". hbmenu will also recognize stray 3dsx executables located in the sdmc:/3ds/ directory.
+hbmenu starts in the sdmc:/3ds/ directory for applications; it will recognise folders containing "boot.3dsx" or "\[folder name\].3dsx" as "application bundles", other folders can be opened and browsed as you'd expect.
+You can have an icon file named "icon.bin", "icon.smdh", "icon.icn", "\[folder name\].smdh" or "\[folder name\].icn". hbmenu will also recognize stray 3dsx executables located in the sdmc:/3ds/ directory.

-Here is an example (correct) directory structure that hbmenu will have no trouble recognizing :
+Here is an example directory structure that hbmenu will have no trouble recognizing :

 - sdmc:/
   - 3ds/